dw511214992/how-to-generate-sdk-breaking-change-in-pipeline/README.md

 ![](imgs/unified.drawio.png)

-_To make you better understand the workflow, some details are ignroed in the workflow._
+_To make you better understand the workflow, some details are ignored in the workflow._

 From the workflow, we can find the whole sdk breaking change related functionalities are in __Pipeline Bot__ and __SDK Automation Pipeline__, which means we strongly depend on the pipeline bot.
 So, this workflow has the following drawbacks:
 1. It's hard to reuse in other pipeline.
 If we want to have the sdk breaking change detection feature outside the spec unified pipeline, it's not achievable.
 2. Pipeline Bot needs to compare the previous breaking change and new generated breaking change.
-It a string comparison, so the result maybe uncontrolled.
+It a string comparison, so the result maybe uncontrolled. (__Please refer to the [appendix](#generate-sdk-breaking-change-which-is-not-approved-before-by-string-comparison) to get more details about string comparison)

 ## Proposed Approach